 In terms of email template size, transactional emails are usually shorter.
 They have a specific goal: to confirm an action, provide instructions, or notify a user.
 In some types of such messages, it is acceptable to add some marketing stuff, but in general, the template should be simple.
 Usually, transactional email templates range from 600 pixels to 1200 pixels.

 The main goal of marketing emails is to promote your goods, services, or content and build trust by sharing your knowledge.
-This way, your email can be pretty long, around 5000 pixels and above.
+For example, if you are occasionally sending newsletters that are created by using an email newsletter software, your emails can be pretty long, around 5000 pixels and above.

 Other important dimensions